 The optimum video length for learner engagement can be as short as six minutes.
 After nine minutes engagement starts to fall off, and after about 20 minutes learners have probably started surfing the Internet or playing games on their phone.
 Our internal experience is that video length is best using the “TED Talk” approach, ideally making them 18 minutes or so.

-Learners like a combination of talking head lecture and demonstration.
+Learners like a combination of talking-head lectures and demonstrations.

-There are two basic types of videos used in MOOCs: lectures and demonstrations.
-Within these larger categories are recordings of live classroom lectures, talking head–style videos, narrated PowerPoint presentations, screencasts (i.e., onscreen tutorials demonstrating how to use a piece of software), and Khan Academy–style videos in which instructors talk while writing and drawing on a tablet device.
+There are two basic types of videos used in video e-learning: lectures and demonstrations.
+Within these larger categories are recordings of live classroom lectures, talking-head–style videos, narrated PowerPoint presentations, screencasts (i.e., onscreen tutorials demonstrating how to use a piece of software), and Khan Academy–style videos in which instructors talk while writing and drawing on a tablet device.

 Learners prefer lectures with a more informal feel.